A Helpful Guide for the Lessor and the Lessee

 Conservation of Capital

-Leasing allows your customers to finance up to 100% of the equipment cost plus certain “soft” costs such as maintenance, delivery and insurance right in the lease, minimizing up-front cash requirements.
+Leasing allows customers to finance up to 100% of the equipment cost plus certain “soft” costs such as maintenance, delivery and insurance right in the lease, minimizing up-front cash requirements.

 Easier Cash Flow Forecasting

 Fixed monthly payments help customers budget money into the future.

 Purchase and Renewal Options

 At the end of the lease, customers may choose to purchase the equipment, upgrade to a new system or continue to lease via an ongoing renewal of their contract.

 Leasing keeps equipment and systems up to date.
 As a business grows, the equipment or technology may become obsolete or outdated.
 Leasing offers customers the flexibility to upgrade to new and better technology to match their current and future needs.

 Leasing allows customers to deduct monthly lease payments on a true lease as an operating expense.